RacimoLab/it-docs/gpu01.md

 ```

 ### Creating a conda environment for tensorflow

+**Warning: as of June 2022 we now have CUDA drivers 11.7, so the paragraph
+below is out of date.
+It should now be possible to use newer versions of
+cudatoolkit and tensorflow than indicated below, which is probably
+preferred (and simpler!).

 We'll now create a new conda environment that has tensorflow installed.
 The command below will create a new environment named `tf` (you could call